The external appearance of a product (design)

 The product must be portable.
 Portability means that a design for something fixed (e.g. a building) will not be eligible for registration.

-To register a design you must file an application with IP Australia.
+To register a design you must lodge your application with IP Australia.

 Making the application

-You can file the application online or download a paper application from IP Australia's website.
+You can lodge the application on IP Australia's website.
 You can also engage an attorney to file the application for you.

 Processing of the application